wojtryb/Shortcut-Composer/README.md

 ### Known limitations
 - Pressing a modifier while the usual key is pressed, will result in conflict.
 For instance, pressing <kbd>ctrl</kbd> while using temporary eraser assigned to <kbd>x</kbd> will result in unwanted <kbd>ctrl</kbd>+<kbd>x</kbd> operation which cuts current layer.
-- Controllers for setting canvas `zoom`, `rotation` and `active presets` cannot be used with `Cursor tracker` template which needs to utilize different threads.

 ## For krita plugin programmers
 ### Alternative API